t3nsor/us-immigration-faq/H-1B.md

 ## How can I get an Employment Authorization Document (EAD)?
 An EAD grants employment authorization that is not restricted to a particular employer (for example, it allows self-employment), but not all H-1B nonimmigrants will qualify for one.
 There are two common ways for an H-1B nonimmigrant to get an EAD:
 1. With a pending Form I-485 [24].
 Usually this will be at the final stage of the [employment-based green card process](EB.md), but could also occur through, *e.g.*, marriage to a US citizen.
 See [the green card FAQ](green-card.md).
-2. With an approved [Form I-140](EB.md), but only if you can convince USCIS that you have "compelling circumstances" and your priority date is within 1 year of the cut-off date [25].
+2. With an approved [Form I-140](EB.md), but only if you can convince USCIS that you have "compelling circumstances" and your priority date is within 1 year of the cut-off date [25][26].

+## How can I change employers in H-1B status?
+Since, as discussed above, H-1B nonimmigrants are generally authorized only to work for a sponsoring employer, if an H-1B worker wants to change jobs, the new company must be one that is willing to sponsor H-1Bs, and must file an H-1B petition (Form I-129) on behalf of the prospective employee.
+Therefore, the new job must also be in a speciality occupation and is subject to the same evidentiary requirements as any previous H-1B petitions.
+However, as previously discussed, an alien who has already been counted against the H-1B cap does not need to enter the lottery again until they've used up 6 years of H-1B time [13].
+This means that switching jobs while already in H-1B status tends to be a quicker process than getting an H-1B for your first job in the US.

+In fact, in order to make it as easy as possible for H-1B workers to switch jobs, the [AC21 Act](https://en.wikipedia.org/wiki/American_Competitiveness_in_the_21st_Century_Act) included a provision that allows an H-1B worker to commence new employment as soon as the new employer *files* the H-1B petition; that is, it's not necessary to wait for the petition to be *approved* [27].
+In order to take advantage of this portability provision, the H-1B worker must (TO BE CONTINUED)

 # References
 [1] INA 101(a)(15)(L) ([8 USC §1101(a)(15)(L)](https://www.law.cornell.edu/uscode/text/8/1101#a_15_L))